NiGitaMyrGit/Lang_assignment5/README.md

  *source* [Universal POS tags](https://universaldependencies.org/u/pos/)

 **Dependency Parsing** is a Natural Language Processing (NLP) texhnique that analyse the grammatical *structures* of the syntax, and how the words in a sentence depend on each other and form a structure.
 The dependy parsing both POS-tag, gives a dependy label and a head token.
-For the sentiment analysis I have implented [Sentida](https://github.com/Guscode/Sentida), a Danish sentiment analysis tool, which provide a positive score (<0.0 or a negative score >0.0)
-To convert the `.txt-file` to a dataframe the pandas command `pd.DataFrame()` was used.

   ROOT: Root of a sentence or a clause
   acl: Clausal modifier of noun